jellyfin-archive/jellyfin-docs/general/server/live-tv/setup-guide.md

 **Schedules Direct:**

-Schedules Direct is a pay service that provides U.S./Canadian guide data for use in OSS projects.
+Schedules Direct is a payed service that provides U.S./Canadian guide data for use in OSS projects.
 The price is $25 a year and has not increased since it began in 2007.
 The guide data is highly reliable.
 Create an account at http://www.schedulesdirect.org

 **Xml TV:**